Kony Ealy: New England Patriots

 On March 10, 2017, Ealy was traded to the New England Patriots along with a third-round draft pick in the 2017 NFL draft in exchange for New England's 2017 second-round draft pick.
-On August 26, 2017, Ealy was waived by the team.
+On August 26, Ealy was waived by the team.

 New York Jets

 On August 27, 2017, Ealy was claimed off waivers by the New York Jets.
-In the Week 4 win over the Jacksonville Jaguars, he recorded his second interception after batting down a pass from quarterback Blake Bortles.
+In the team's Week 4 win over the Jacksonville Jaguars, he recorded his second career interception after batting down a pass from quarterback Blake Bortles.

 Dallas Cowboys

-On April 5, 2018, he signed as a free agent with the Cowboys, who coveted him as a player since the 2014 NFL draft.
+On April 5, 2018, Ealy signed as a free agent with the Dallas Cowboys, who had coveted him as a player since the 2014 NFL draft.
 He could never distinguish himself in preseason, even after being tried at defensive tackle.
-He was released on September 1.
+Ealy was released by Dallas on September 1.

 Oakland Raiders

 On November 5, 2018, Ealy was signed by the Oakland Raiders.
-He was released on November 13.
-He was signed on December 5.
-He wasn't re-signed after the season.
+He was released by the Raiders on November 13.
+Ealy re-signed with the club on December 5.